 Here are a few of the places you should try listing your ads, though there certainly are many others:

-Facebook or LinkedIn. – Social advertising has grown enormously in popularity over the last few years.
+Social media advertising has grown enormously in popularity over the last few years.
 These ads combine text and display elements and are targeted based on user preferences, demographics, and location.
-Depending on your business type, both Facebook and LinkedIn are valid options to consider.
+Depending on your business type, Facebook, LinkedIn, Instagram, and TikTok are valid options to consider.

 Can’t decide between Facebook or Google (two popular options)?
 Then check out this video for some guidance:

-In the beginning, it is important to try several of these options and use hard data to make final decisions about where you want to put your money.
-Often, we simply guess which sites will be best without putting much effort into finding out if we actually are right.
-Hard data, not guesses, will tell you what gives you the best return.
-Good tracking capabilities will make this possible.
+Start by trying several of these options and use hard data to make final decisions about where you want to put your money.
+Rely on hard data, not guesses, to understand what platforms provide the best return.

 If you aren’t able to see how each of your ads is performing, then you shouldn’t be buying paid advertising at all.
 The beautiful thing about online advertising is that you get the opportunity to track everything.
 Google Analytics is an absolute must when it comes to online ad buying.
 This analytics package is free and easy to install.